Uterine cancer

-Find a cancer specialistUterine cancer, also known as endometrial cancer, is the most common reproductive cancer type.
-According to the American Cancer Society, a woman's lifetime chance of getting endometrial cancer is 1 in 41.
+Find a cancer specialistUterine cancer is one of the most common reproductive cancer types.
+According to the American Cancer Society, about 3.1% of women will be diagnosed with uterine cancer during their lifetimes.

 At Advocate Health Care, our multidisciplinary team of specialists offers a lifelong, comprehensive approach to your care, from prevention and screening to advanced diagnosis and treatment techniques.